bridgecrewio/terragoat/README.md

 ## Bridgecrew's IaC heard of goats:
 * [CfnGoat](https://github.com/bridgecrewio/cfngoat) - Vulnerable by design Cloudformation template
 * [TerraGoat](https://github.com/bridgecrewio/terragoat) - Vulnerable by design Terraform stack

+## Contributing

+Contribution is welcomed!

+We would love to hear about more ideas on how to find vulnerable infrastructure-as-code design patterns.

+## Support

+[Bridgecrew](https://bridge.dev/2WBms5Q) builds and maintains TerraGoat to encourage the adoption of policy-as-code.

+If you need direct support you can contact us at [info@bridgecrew.io](mailto:info@bridgecrew.io).

 # Existing vulnerabilities (Auto-Generated)
 |    | check_id   | file          | resource                            | check_name                                                                                                                                                                                               |